FezzedOne/epsilon-rp/Server rules.md

 Lack of consent means that an attempt to injure, maim, incap, KO or kill a character failed; the person who RPed the attempt is responsible for explaining the failure if staff don't supply an explanation.

 You may revoke consent as long as the action consented to hasn't already been RPed out and you haven't lost it due to the above rules.
-You're allowed to have auto-consenting characters; it's recommended to list what your character auto-consents to on their sheet.
+You're allowed to have auto-consenting characters; it's recommended to list what your character auto-consents to on his or her sheet.
 You can also have characters that automatically *refuse* consent, but only if they strictly do not participate in CRP at all.
-(However, characters that automatically refuse *death consent* can participate in CRP as much as they want.)
+(However, characters that automatically refuse *death consent* can participate in CRP as much as they want, within reason.)

 Staff can apply automatic consent to any or all of your characters as punishment for rule violations; e.g., your characters may be required to consent to incap, KO or even death as punishment for repeated munchkin behaviour.
 Staff may also override consent rules for events and other reasons; e.g., characters that KO or kill multiple characters during an event may be allowed to keep consent against KO and not have the KOs and deaths count against them.

-**Note:** Unlike ILB, there is no such thing as "CRP consent" on Epsilon RP.
+**Note:** Unlike ILB, there is no such thing as "CRP consent" on Starbound Zeta.

 ### Consent for special abilities